priyankamorajkar/priyankamorajkar/README.md

 Hey there!
 I’m **Priyanka Morajkar**, a 24 y/o Mumbai-based AI enthusiast, learner, and soul-healer through tech ✨
 I write **code with kindness**, build things that **feel like hugs**, and dream of a tech world that’s **human-first** 💖

-> “Code isn't cold.
-It can be cozy if you write it with care.”
+> Code isn't cold.
+It can be cozy if you write it with care.

 ---